Nigel Spackman

-Nigel James Spackman (born 2 December 1960) is an English football manager, former professional footballer and sports television pundit.
+Nigel James Spackman (born 2 December 1960) is a former professional footballer and English football manager, and is a sports television pundit.

 As a player he was as a midfielder from 1980 to 1998, notably for Liverpool, Chelsea and Rangers.
 He also played for AFC Bournemouth, Queens Park Rangers and Sheffield United.
 He initially started out with Non-league Andover.
 He took over as player-manager of Sheffield United in 1997, but lasted less than a year.

 He became a full time manager from 1997 and had brief spells in charge of Barnsley in 2001 and Millwall in 2006.
 He now works for the Glenn Hoddle Academy as well as working as a pundit and co-commentator.

 Playing career

 Born in Romsey, Hampshire, Spackman started at Andover and spent his first three years as a professional with AFC Bournemouth before joining Chelsea for £35,000 in the summer of 1983.
 He signed for Chelsea as part of manager John Neal's re-building of the side alongside the likes of Kerry Dixon, Pat Nevin and David Speedie.
 Spackman scored on his debut for the club in a 5–0 opening day win over Derby County, though he was not a regular goalscorer.
 Chelsea were promoted at the end of that season as Second Division champions and finished 6th in the following two seasons back in the top tier, with Spackman a near ever-present.
 During the 1986–87 season, several key players, including Spackman, fell out with manager John Hollins and he was sporadically left out of the starting line-up or played out of position.
 He was sold to Liverpool in 1987 for £400,000.

 Initially he was a frequently used substitute at Liverpool, and he was in the team which lost the 1987 League Cup final to Arsenal.
 Spackman only had a regular role in the Liverpool team during this season, but played an essential role.

 When regular midfield general Ronnie Whelan was injured early in the campaign, Spackman was handed the No.5 shirt and he never missed a game for the whole campaign, gaining plaudits for his unselfish running and industry around the park in a team which featured the likes of John Barnes, Peter Beardsley and John Aldridge.

 Liverpool lost just twice in the league all season, claiming the title with ease and Spackman was in the side which beat Nottingham Forest 5–0.
 Spackman's stamina and unselfishness set up the last goal for Aldridge.
 Whelan was fit again with a month of the season left, but wasn't selected.
 Spackman was selected for the rest of the campaign, including the FA Cup Final, which Liverpool surprisingly lost to Wimbledon.
 Spackman and teammate Gary Gillespie both played that game with bandages around their heads after the two had suffered cuts in a clash during a game against Derby County the previous week.